 The boarding houses provide a safe environment, pleasantly decorated (Ofsted)

-Frankland was created in September 2008 to accommodate all the Third Year boarders.
+Frankland was created in September 2008 to accommodate all the Year 9 boarders.
 Following a major refurbishment of what was previously the School House annexe, the boys were able to move into a mix of single and double rooms with a newly created recreational space.

 The house takes its name from one of our illustrious Old Lancastrians, Sir Edward Frankland.
 While also being a major influence in modern Chemistry, Frankland’s greatest achievement is probably that of contributing to the provision of fresh drinking water to Victorian cities and it was for this that he was knighted.